Camel-hair brush: Applications

+Camel-hair brushes are used in signwriting.
 Camel-hair brushes can be used for watercolour painting but are not the best choice.
-They are poor where good points are required, and do not hold their shape well when in contact with water.
-They are, however, good for large flat brushes when broad areas are being painted.

-Camel-hair brushes are used in signwriting.
-They are problematic with watercolours as already stated.
-They also do not perform well with heavy paints, especially the formerly widely used white lead based paints.
+They are poor where good points are required and do not hold their shape well when in contact with water.
+They are, however, good as large flat brushes when broad areas are being painted.
+They also do not perform well with heavy paints, especially the formerly widely used white lead-based paints.
 The weight of the paint tends to make the brush collapse.

 Pinstriping is the application of thin decorative lines to an object.
 This can range from simple coachlines down the side of motor cars, to elaborate decoration of furniture.
 Pinstriping brushes are traditionally camel-hair brushes.
 These are sometimes called striping pencils and are small brushes with very long bristles.
 The idea of the length is to hold a greater amount of paint so that very long lines can be painted in one stroke.
 Pinstripers originally made their own brushes (and sometimes still do) from the bristles of a larger camel-hair brush, but dedicated brushes are now available.
 One of the earliest such brushes was designed by Andrew Mack in 1891, a carriage striper for the J.J.
 Deal wagon and buggy company in Jonesville, Michigan.
 Mack was dissatisfied with the brushes supplied by the Deal company and made his own.
 These became so popular with other pinstripers around the country that he left Deal to set up his own company, the Mack Brush Company, which still makes highly regarded pinstriping brushes in Michigan.

-Woodworking has many uses for camel-hair brushes.
-As with watercolouring, fine work is better done with a sable brush but camel-hair can be used for applying finishes.
-Camel hair is also less effective at working into corners or to a line because of the poorer point (or edge) on the tip.
+Camel-hair brushes have many uses in woodworking, including applying finishes.
+Camel hair is less effective at working into corners or to a line because of the poorer point (or edge) on the tip.

 The brushes barbers use to remove the loose hairs from the back of the customer's neck can be camel hair.
 They are also the preferred brushes for surgeons, dentists, and jewellers.
 Their soft bristles make them ideal for cleaning dust from delicate equipment or materials, such as film or stills cameras.